s0hv/secure-programming/README.md

 # General description
- How the program is used and to what purpose and describtion of user interface especially form those parts that are not self-evident.
+ How the program is used and to what purpose and description of user interface especially form those parts that are not self-evident.

 # Structure of the program